Vicnature/alx-system_engineering-devops/0x01-shell_permissions/README.md

- 12-shell_permissions creates directory my_dir with 751 permissions in the working directory 13-change_group changes the group owner to school for the file hello 100-change_owner_and_group
+ 12-shell_permissions creates directory my_dir with 751 permissions in the working directory 13-change_group changes the group owner to school for the file hello 100-change_owner_and_group 101-symbolic_link_permissions changes group owner of _hello to vincent and staff respectively